smihalas/Cs1JavaDss/README.md

 # Cs1JavaDss.
-Java implementation of the Digital Signature Standard. the lab1 branches will contain the version corresponding to lab1.
+Java implementation of the Digital Signature Standard.
+The lab1 branch contains the version corresponding to lab1.